Hero police officer fighting for life after being hit by train

 Hero police officer fighting for life after being hit by train in Nottinghamshire

+Nottinghamshire police officer was trying to save a distressed man on the tracks when he was hit by train

-A police officer is in a critical condition after getting hit by a train while trying to save a distressed man who was on the tracks in Nottinghamshire.
+A “hero” police officer is in a critical condition after getting hit by a train while trying to save a distressed man who was on the tracks in Nottinghamshire.

-Officers were deployed to a residential area in Balderton over concerns for a man’s safety just before 7pm on Thursday 24 August.
+Officers were deployed to a residential area in Balderton, Newark over concerns for a man’s safety just before 7pm on Thursday 24 August.

 During the incident, a police officer was hit by a train and left with serious injuries.
-He has been transported to Queen’s Medical Centre.
+He has been transported to Queen’s Medical Centre, Nottingham.

 The man on the railway lines is also injured but it is not thought his injuries are life-threatening.
 He was also transported to hospital.

 Have you been affected by this incident?
-Contact matt.mathers@independent.co.uk
+Email matt.mathers@independent.co.uk

 Kate Meynell, Nottinghamshire Police chief constable, said: “This is a truly devastating incident that has left one of our officers very poorly in hospital.
 We are supporting his family and ensuring that he gets all the care and support he needs.